 Bitcoin, cryptocurrency, and blockchain are all technologies that are increasingly in the public eye.
 This trend began just over a decade ago with a conceptual paper by Satoshi Nakamoto, an unidentified person (or group of people) who sought to develop a process that would prevent a repeat of the 2008-2009 global economic catastrophe.
-Since then, the blockchain has emerged as an important technological implementation for individuals, governments and corporations alike.
+Since then, blockchain technology has emerged as an important technological implementation for individuals, governments and corporations alike.

 Introduction to the Blockchain

 Blockchain Technology didn't just pop up overnight.
-So how did we get here?
+How did we get here?

-Decentralization and Distributed Ledgers
+Decentralization and Mining